 If you would like someone to attend your appointment with you, or you would like another member of staff present while you are examined please mention this to the doctor.

-Patients who are too ill or frail to come into the surgery may request a home visit during surgery hours.
+Patients who are too ill or frail to come into the surgery may request a home visit during surgery hours, these visits are usually carried out by our paramedics.

-Things to bare in mind when requesting a home visit:
+Things to consider in mind when requesting a home visit:

 If you can possibly come to the surgery, please do so.
 Our facilities here mean that the doctor can make a better assessment of your problem.